(913) 214-8344 [email protected]

 A probate bond is a type of fiduciary bond (also known as an executor's bond) in a probate court estate.
 It is a Washington state court bond that is issued on the performance of an executor or administrator of an estate.
 The purpose of the bond is to protect the beneficiaries or creditors of the estate from harm caused by the malfeasance or negligence of the executor or administrator.

-In Washington, a probate court bond is issued to administrators, executors, conservators and guardians in probate estates.
+In Washington, a probate court bond is issued to administrators, executors, conservators, and guardians in probate estates.

-How Much does a Probate Bond Cost in Washington?
+Washington probate bondHow Much Does a Probate Bond Cost in Washington?

 The cost of a probate bond can vary widely depending on the amount of coverage that is required.
 It is based on the total amount of the estate, including any real estate, that the fiduciary has to oversee.
-The bond premiums are normally calculated at one-half of one percent (0.5%), which is equal to $500 for every $100,000 of estate assets.
+The bond premiums are normally calculated at one-half of one percent (0.8%), equal to $500 for every $100,000 of estate assets.
 We work diligently to find the lowest premiums possible in the state of Washington.
 Please call us today at (979) 314-2999.
 We'll find you the very best rate possible.

 Bond Amount Needed Fee